 How to use Vue.js?

-There are various ways to include a Vue.js in your web-based projects:
+There are various methods for including a Vue.js in web-based projects:

 - Though you can get the latest release of Vue.js from GitHub, you might find it easier to load it from a CDN by including a <script> tags in our HTML type file.

 <script src="https://cdnjs.cloudflare.com/ajax/libs/vue/1.0.26/vue.min.js"> </script>

 - The second way for installing that is by using a Node Package Manager (NPM).
 NPM is the recommended installation method when building large-scale applications with Vue.js.